frederic-perez/AmE-dictionary/data/dictionary.md

 __stricture__ _n_ :three::hammer: _The strictures on women’s behavior were easing._
 __stride__ _n_ :dart: __4__ (often strides) A step of progress; an advance: _making great strides in their studies._ _He made great strides during his presidency._
 __stridence__ _n_ :two::hammer:
+__strident__
 __strife__ _n_ :nine::m: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda
+__strike action__ _n_ Strike action, also called labor strike, labour strike, or simply strike, is a work stoppage, caused by the mass refusal of employees to work.
 __Strike Force__ _n_ A group or team, as of law-enforcement agents, who are assigned to one special problem.
 __strike warfare__
 __strike<sup>1</sup>__ _n_ __4a__ A cessation of work by employees in support of demands made on their employer, as for higher pay or improved conditions. __b__ A temporary stoppage of normal activity undertaken as a protest.